raspberrypilearning/astro-pi-guide/sensors/temperature.md

 # Temperature

-## A thermometer

-1. Who has had one of these stuck in their mouth before?
+The Astro Pi HAT features a number of sensors, including a temperature sensor.

   ![](images/thermometer.jpg)

-1. This is a clinical thermometer.
-Notice that the numbers start at 35, so it's only used for measuring human body temperature.
-1. The Astro Pi temperature sensors can measure temperatures from as low as -40 up to +120 degrees Celsius though, so they are much more versatile than a clinical thermometer.
-1. The Astro Pi has *two* temperature sensors.
+The image above shows a clinical thermometer.
+You may have been asked to place one in your mouth when you've been ill.
+Notice that the numbers start at 35, so it's only used for measuring human body temperature.The Astro Pi temperature sensors can measure temperatures from as low as -40 up to +120 degrees Celsius though, so they are much more versatile than a clinical thermometer.
+The Astro Pi has *two* temperature sensors.
 One is built into the humidity sensor and the other is built into the pressure sensor.
 You can choose which one to use or you could use *both* and average the result.

 ## What is the temperature?